landfoci/leqa.github.io/_posts/2022-01-09-thoughts-on-godel-escher-bach.md

 ---
 layout: post
 title: Thoughts on Gödel, Escher, Bach
-summary: My personal review and what I got out of this influential book of enormous scope.
 ---

 I checked out Douglas Hofstadter's *Gödel, Escher, Bach* at the beginning of the (fall 2021) semester, reading a bit most nights before bed.
 Coming in at a hefty 777 pages (nice), I only managed to finish it this winter break.
 It was the most unique book I've ever read in many ways, so I've tried to collect my thoughts as documentation for anybody interested in reading it as well and my future self.